itulo/simple-moving-average-trader/README.md

 # Trader on Coinbase exchange
-This codebase implements the strategy described by Mr. Anderson in a [series of tweets](https://twitter.com/TrueCrypto28/status/1012359287706996736): from the daily chart, get Heikin Ashi candles and then compute the 10 moving average.
+This codebase implements the Simple Moving Average Strategy described by Mr. Anderson in a [series of tweets](https://twitter.com/TrueCrypto28/status/1012359287706996736): from the daily chart, get Heikin Ashi candles and then compute the 10 moving average.
 If the current candle is green and rises above the 10MA, then take a long position; exit when the candle becomes red.
 If the strategy has a name please let me know.

 This trader enters a long position by buying a cryptocurrency on Coinbase, and exits by selling the whole position.
 It does not take short trades.